RenLmao/Stock-Market-SA/README.md

         ``` bash
         pip install -r requirements.txt
         ```
-*   The NLTK VADER lexicon (used in sentiment analysis) will download on the first run automatically if not already installed.
+*   The NLTK VADER lexicon will download on the first run automatically if not already installed.
 If there is an issue, you can download manually by opening a Python interpreter in your activated `venv` and running:
       ```python
         import nltk
         nltk.download('vader_lexicon')